marcinbln/Bake_it/README.md

 # Bake_it

-App project for Udacity Android Developer Nanodegree course <br>
+Android App project for Udacity Android Developer Nanodegree course <br>

 ## Overview
 * An app to view baking recipes